What Is a Hiatal Hernia?

 What Causes a Hiatal Hernia?

-Another cause is putting too much pressure on the muscles around your stomach.
-This may happen when:
+is putting too much pressure (repeatedly) on the muscles around your stomach.

 Types of Hiatal Hernia

-There are generally two types of hiatal hernia: sliding hiatal hernias and fixed or paraesophageal hernias.
+generally two types of hiatal hernia: sliding hiatal hernias and fixed, or

 Sliding Hiatal Hernia